kunalgkmit/phase0-project-documentation/docs/index.md

 It provides an ad-free and fully accessible experience, solving the issue of in-app purchase restrictions present in many other expense tracking apps.

 # Introduction
-ExpenseEase is a mobile application developed using React Native and Expo with a Node.js and Express backend, connected to a PostgreSQL database hosted on Neon.
+ExpenseEase is a mobile application developed using React Native and Expo with a Node.js and Express backend, connected to a PostgreSQL database(AWS RDS).
 It enables users to track income and expenses, view total balance, and analyze spending trends through visual charts.

-The app includes authentication through Clerk and supports two roles: **User** and **Admin**.
+The app includes authentication through JWT and supports two roles: **User** and **Admin**.
 Admins can view registered users, while individual users manage their own transactions.

 # Scope and Objectives